rosedblabs/diskhash/README.md

 # diskhash
 on-disk hash table index(mainly for WAL).

-## When you will need it?
+## When will you need it?
-if you are using [WAL](https://github.com/rosedblabs/wal) to store your data,
+If you are using [WAL](https://github.com/rosedblabs/wal) to store your data,

 > wal: https://github.com/rosedblabs/wal

-you will get the positions to get the data from WAL, the common way to store the positions is to use an in-memory index, but if you have a large amount of data, the index will be very large, and it will take a lot of time to load the index into memory when you restart the program.
+you will get the positions to get the data from WAL, the common way to store the positions is to use an in-memory index(like rosedb).

+But if you have a large amount of data, and it will take a lot of time to load the index into memory when you restart the system.

-so, you can use diskhash to store the index on disk.
+So, you can use diskhash to store the index on disk.

 ## Can be used as a general hash table index(without wal)?